HEIG-VD-WEB/web-course/docs/tutorials/create-a-simple-crud-in-php/index.md

 In the database list, you should see the `products_crud` database.
 Select it.

-Create a new table named `products` with the following 6 columns:
+Create a new table named `products` with the following 5 columns:

 - id: int(11) - Primary - Auto Increment
 - title: varchar(512)
 - description: longtext - Null
-- image: varchar(2048) - Null
 - price: decimal(10,2)
 - create_date: datetime